Attorneys Determine Child Custody and Parenting Time Morris County, NJ

 While we are, of course, ready to aggressively defend the rights and future of any of our clients in a court of law, we will always first seek to resolve their legal matters through negotiation and open and honest communication.

-To speak with our attorney team today in a comprehensive and confidential case assessment regarding your divorce or your child custody agreement, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our attorney team today in a comprehensive and confidential Strategic Planning Session regarding your divorce or your child custody agreement, please contact us online, or through our Morristown, NJ office at (973) 718-7705.